 The graphs indicate that some departments are increasing in expenditures per capita and the percent of total expenditures while others are decreasing.
-Some other departments appear to be leveling off.
-Several departments, Library and Recreation, have a negative indicator of increasing expenditures per capita and percent of total expenditures.
-However, some of these departments are new or were transitioned from a part-time staff to full-time staff.
-The City will continue to monitor these graphs to see if these departments showing a negative indicator will reach equilibrium.
+Most departments appear to be seeing a slight increase in their spending per capita, this is probably caused by adjustments in payroll the City has undertaken in the last year to adjust with inflation.
+The City will continue to monitor these graphs to see if departments showing a negative indicator will reach equilibrium.
 The City will continue to monitor the charts for any changes.